kwizeraelissa2008/plantwise-ai/README.md

 # PlantWise AI

-Build a mobile-first web app called “PlantAI” for farmers.
+A mobile-first web app called “PlantAI” for farmers.
 The app helps farmers identify plants and detect visible plant health problems using their phone camera, then gives simple recommendations through AI.

 IMPORTANT: This is an MVP for a competition/demo.
 Keep the implementation simple and finishable.
 Do NOT add unnecessary pages, dashboards, admin panels, payments, maps, social features, profiles, settings, or complex backend systems.
 Focus only on the core experience below.

 1. DESIGN DIRECTION

-Use the attached reference screenshots as the visual inspiration.

 The design should feel: